atthegate/node-demo-color-sms/README.md

 I had the vague idea of an interactive art installation consisting of a responsive environment that changes colors based on user input.
 Not entirely original, nor a fully formed idea, but an idea nontheless!

 One method of user interaction I considered was via text messaging.
-More specifically, the environment encourages users to send it messages which would then be parsed for "mood" and the interpreted mood would be used to change the color of the environment.
+More specifically, the installation would encourage users to send text messages to a specific phone number, which would then be parsed for "mood" and the interpreted mood would be used to change the color of the installation environment.

 I decided to test out the first step of such an interaction by simply parsing out specific colors words from a text message.
-To do this, I threw together this demo using Node.js, Twilio and ngrok.
+To do this, I threw together this demo using Node.js, ngrok and Twilio.

 <h1>THE RESULT</h1>